Madman's Island: Reception

 The book was not received particularly well.

-1938 Edition
+1938 edition

 Idriess rewrote the book after he had achieved acclaim with his other writings.
 He removed the fictional elements and instead revised it as a memoir.
 It was republished in 1938 and was a large success, selling 70,000 copies.

+Radio adaptation

+The novel was serialised for radio in 1941, the first time one of his books was so adapted, and on which it was read by Ellis Price.
+It was adapted for radio again in 1949.